 A Vermont food stamps card can do some incredible things!
 We’ve been investigating secret EBT benefits for each state.
-Keep reading to find out what your Vermont food stamps card can do!
+We’ve found museum discounts, Amazon discounts and so much more for Vermont food stamps recipients!

 Get admission discounts with your Vermont food stamps card!

 Some museums offer discounts to guests with Vermont food stamps cards.
 Museums with green titles offer discounts to people with EBT cards from all 50 states.